arctouch/web-tests-factory/contribute.md

 You can contribute to this project by inserting a new Test Framework on this Test Factory or reporting bugs.

 ## How to insert a new test framework on this project
 We will assume that this new framework will work on the main existing script struct.
-If the new framework needs different steps, feel free to adapt this script and suggest changes as a new Pull Request.
+If the new framework needs different steps, feel free to adapt this script and suggest changes as a new Pull Request

+Based on the implementation for the Jest Framework:

 1. On the [testsFactory.sh](testsFactory.sh) file, insert a new FRAMEWORK_MOCK constant and FRAMEWORK_TEST constant.
    > FRAMEWORK_TEST: The default test implementation as a string.
    > FRAMEWORK_MOCK: The default mock example.

-Based on the implementation for the Jest Framework:

-1. Insert a new FRAMEWORK_MOCK and FRAMEWORK_TEST.
-Like on next:

 ```bash
 JEST_TEST="import {testingMock} from \"./mocks/className\"